 The Great African Seaforest

-The Great African Seaforest home to My Octopus Teacher, is an underwater wonder.
-It is the only forest of giant bamboo kelp on our planet, harbouring other-worldly creatures, startling abundance, and rich biodiversity.
-This enormous habitat fringes the shores of Cape Town and stretches north for more than 1000km into Namibia.
-In contrast to many kelp forests that are shrinking, shifting, and in numerous cases, even disappearing, the Great African Seaforest is thought to be growing.
+The Great African Seaforest, home to My Octopus Teacher, is the only forest of giant bamboo kelp on the planet – an underwater wonder of otherworldly creatures, startling abundance and rich biodiversity.
+It fringes the shores of Cape Town and stretches north for more than 1000km into Namibia.
+Fed by the nutrient-rich Benguela Current, it is one of the world’s last intact kelp ecosystems, and unlike many kelp forests that are shrinking or disappearing, it is thought to be growing.
+With over 30% of its species found nowhere else on Earth, it is proof of what protection makes possible.

 “What’s so amazing about this environment is you’re in a three-dimensional forest and you can jump off the top and go anywhere you want, you’re flying basically…The animals are exotic and strange.
 It’s much more extreme than our maddest science fiction.”